Alien-Worlds/the-lore/README.md

 Evasive maneuvers Rotate shield focus Kalan barked.

 The Lopati ships responded with eerie synchronicity, their movements a testament to years of surviving asteroid storms and Federation hostility.
-Where Mareks fleet relied on brute force, the Lopati countered with tactics—precision strikes and relentless coordination.
+Where Mareks fleet relied on brute force, the Lopati countered with tactics-precision strikes and relentless coordination.

 The smaller Lopati escort ships darted forward, weaving between enemy fire like shadows against the stars.
 Their weapons, though less powerful, targeted Mareks key systems with surgical accuracy, disabling engines and weapon arrays.
 One enemy frigate buckled under a focused barrage from two Lopati ships, its hull splitting apart in a silent explosion that sent debris spinning into the void.